rouskinlab/efold_data/README.md

 # eFold training data

 Here's a breakdown of the data we used to train eFold.
+You can find these datasets on  [Hugging Face](https://huggingface.co/rouskinlab).
+The raw data in on [this google drive](https://drive.google.com/drive/folders/1pKUBGlvcft4WsUSztaUCOXcyGi9a8NUy).

 | Training stage   | Name on HuggingFace   | Source                     | Method                          | Number of sequences   | Families                      | length [10, 199]   | length [200, 499]   | length [500, 999]   | length [1000, 1999]   |   length [2000, inf] |
 |:-----------------|:----------------------|:---------------------------|:--------------------------------|:----------------------|:------------------------------|:-------------------|:--------------------|:--------------------|:----------------------|---------------------:|